Create-Technology-S4/.github/profile/README.md

 After we made individual research, we proceeded to brainstorm ideas.

-Through many disscussion sessions, we all gave our understanding of generative AI.
-We had gathered many ideas and summarized our findings into a mindmap, as shown below.
+Through many discussion sessions, we all gave our understanding of generative AI.
+We had gathered many ideas and summarized our findings into a mind-map, as shown below.

 <p align="center">
   <img src="docs/client-project/brainstorm-1.png" width="612" />
   <img src="docs/client-project/brainstorm-2.jpeg" width="388" />
 </p>

-We initially focued our attention towards how we may affect people's emotions through images and audio but over time we shifted towards something that focused more on Greenhouse, specifically their employees and how we may trigger inspiration.
+We initially focused our attention towards how we may affect people's emotions through images and audio but over time we shifted towards something that focused more on Greenhouse, specifically their employees and how we may trigger inspiration.

-Through these disscussions, I have given my take on generative AI and conveyed that AI generated images presented the most potential for influencing people.
+Through these discussions, I have given my take on generative AI and conveyed that AI generated images presented the most potential for influencing people.
 We had some doubts and decided to take our research further.

 #### Testing

-> ICT MEthods: Usability testing, Wizard of Ozz
+> ICT Methods: Usability testing, Wizard of Ozz

 After brainstorming, we proceeded by doing some user testing.
 During this testing phase, we concluded that both images and audio had an effect on people's emotions and creativity but that images had much greater impact.